Best Joint Account for Couples (UK)

 Monese - Best Non-Bank

-Monese is a good option if you are worried about completing a credit check or don't have proof of address.
-The app has great budgeting options and you can spend abroad with 0 commission fees!
-Monese works like a bank but is actually classified as a electronic money institution.
-Your money is protected by the EU electronic money directive.
+Monese is a good option if you are worried about completing a credit check or have proof of address.
+The app has great budgeting options, and you can spend abroad with 0 commission fees!
+Monese works like a bank but is actually classified as an electronic money institution.
+The EU electronic money directive protects your money.
+But not to worry about the functionality the account works like any other, and you can set up to pay bills and deposit money quite easily, just as you would with any other bank.

 111k reviews 4.8/5

 Offering fantastic current account options.
-Metro Bank has a good online and in store experience that could be a good fit for you.
-App Store reviews for Metro Bank are excellent scoring 4.8 out of 5 on 111k reviews a key reason it has made this list.
+Metro Bank has a good online and in-store experience that could be a good fit for you.
+App Store reviews for Metro Bank are excellent, scoring 4.8 out of 5 on 111k reviews, a key reason it has made this list.
+Being a traditional Bank with Metro, you can also access joint savings account if you are also looking for one.

 196k reviews 4.8/5